the practical kitchen

 ingredient shots

 • Orange zest - Fresh is best!
-Use a microplane or the small very pointy side of a box grater.
+Use a microplane or the small side of a box grater.
 You'll need the zest of one whole orange, but half of it will be used in the batter and the other half in the sugar you sprinkle on top of the muffins.

 • Eggs - One large egg!
 Get it to room temperature quickly by submerging it in warm water for 5-10 minutes before cracking it open.